fabric8-launcher/launcher-application/README.md

         * Log in with user `developer` and password `developer`
         * You may have to accept some security exceptions in your browser because of missing SSL Certificates

-    * Set up the following environment variables (possibly in your `launchpad-missioncontrol-env.sh` file):
+    * Set up the following environment variables (possibly in your `launcher-missioncontrol-env.sh` file):
         ```
         LAUNCHPAD_MISSIONCONTROL_OPENSHIFT_API_URL=<insert minishift console url something like https://192.168.99.128:8443>
         LAUNCHPAD_MISSIONCONTROL_OPENSHIFT_CONSOLE_URL=<insert minishift console url something like https://192.168.99.128:8443>